visgl/loaders.gl/modules/geoarrow/README.md

-# @loaders.gl/arrow
+# @loaders.gl/geoarrow

-This module contains a table loader for the Apache Arrow format.
+This module contains support for the Apache Arrow GeoArrow format.

 [loaders.gl](https://loaders.gl/docs) is a collection of loaders for big data visualizations.